 People have access to dietary and nutritional specialists to help meet their assessed needs if required.

-If required, people receive prompts and encouragement to eat and people appear to enjoy mealtimes and do not feel rushed.
+People receive prompts and encouragement to eat when needed and people enjoy mealtimes and do not feel rushed.

 Risks to people with complex needs or lack capacity are identified and managed in relation to their eating and drinking.